‘Game Of Thrones’ Fans Need To ‘Get A F—ing Life,’ Says Ian McShane

 “Can you believe it?
 ‘Oh, you’re giving it away.’
 Firstly, you love it,” McShane says in an interview with Empire magazine for its April 2017 issue.
 “Secondly, you’ll have forgotten by the time it comes out…and what am I giving away?
 A character beloved by everybody returns.
 Get a f—ing life.”

 Ian goes on to say that he feels some fans take Game of Thrones a little too seriously.
-He admits the show is a big success and has attracted an immense following, but, at the end of the day, it’s still a television series.
+He admits the show is a big success and has attracted an immense following, but at the end of the day, it’s still a television series.

 “You say the slightest thing and the Internet goes ape,” Ian said.
 “I was accused of giving the plot away, but I just think, ‘Get a f—ing life.
 It’s only t-ts and dragons.'”

-Ian McShane On Being A ‘Very High-Functioning Alcoholic’ With John Hurt And Oliver Reed
+Ian McShane On Being A “Very High-Functioning Alcoholic” With John Hurt And Oliver Reed

 Today, 74-year-old Ian McShane is well known, having starred in a number of successful television shows and, more recently, having made a name for himself on the big screen in such blockbusters as Pirates of the Caribbean: On Stranger Tides (2011) and this year’s John Wick 2.
 As Sunday Express shares, McShane was a bit of a hellion in his earlier days, before he had an established pattern of successes.
 Those raw years were spent running wild with his contemporaries, John Hurt, Oliver Reed, and Richard Harris.
 The quartet of actors were as well known for their boozing antics as they were for their performances, says Ian.